RogueRope/SurvivalGuide/volunteer.md

 Well, then the food won't be set up, the place won't get cleaned en nothing gets done.
 But we can still go outside to lay down in a puddle of mud. :-)

+### How To register?

+Initially we set up a fancy volunteering website platform, but on second thought, this is overkill.
+Another platform to sign-up on, complex screens with shifts etc...
+Now the plan is to put a big paper schedule on the wall where you can write your name on to pick a shift you like.

 ![](.gitbook/assets/aragorn-lets-do-this.gif)